maithgopalan/c2-dataviz-2025/content/post/lab-ps1/index.markdown

 * Initial explorations of the function `get_education_data` and the various available endpoints.

-* Return a `data.frame' of `enrollment' across all grades for the most recent academic year for which the data is available from the Common Core of Data
+* Return a data.frame of `enrollment` across all grades for the most recent academic year for which the data is available from the Common Core of Data

-* Initial Explorations of `enrollment'
+* Initial Explorations of `enrollment`

 * At least two branches, each of which have been merged in